Nextpertise/PdoBulk/README.md

 Usage
 -----

-If you are using the autoloader in Composer (or your framework ties into it), then all you need to do is add a `use PdoBulk\pdoBulk;` statement at the top of each file you wish to use **PdoBulk** in and use it like a normal class:
+If you are using the autoloader in Composer (or your framework ties into it), then all you need to do is add a `use PdoBulk\PdoBulk;` statement at the top of each file you wish to use **PdoBulk** in and use it like a normal class:

 ```php
 <?php